rohinirao/find-meetups/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+# System dependencies
+  * ruby 2.5

-* Configuration
+  * rails 5

-* Database creation
+  * yarn

-* Database initialization
+  * redis

+# System Setup
+  * Set environment variable MEETUP_KEY `export MEETUP_KEY=< your personal meetup API key>`.
+API key can be found [here](https://secure.meetup.com/meetup_api/key/)
+  * Start rails server `rails s`
+  * Start resque worker `QUEUE=* rake resque:work`
+  * start cache cleanup scheduler `rake meetup:cleanup`

-* How to run the test suite
+# How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  `rspec spec`

+# Enhancements
+  * GUI improvements - better CSS, display more meetup results with pagination.
+  * Research and Implement image cleanup with redis expire callbacks.
+  * To allow the users to be able to choose the location for search.
+  * not to use API key but to implement better authentication method.